kareemaayman/turtlebot_ws/src/kinematic_model/scripts/README.md

 ## Features

 - **Kinematic Model**: The script calculates the linear velocity, yaw rate, and updates the vehicle's position and orientation over time.
-- **Trajectory Plotting**: The trajectory of the vehicle is plotted on a 2D plane, allowing visualization of the vehicle's path over the simulation period.
 - **Customizable Parameters**: Vehicle parameters such as wheelbase, track width, wheel angular velocities, and steering angle can be easily modified.

 ## Vehicle Parameters